avoss19/Robot-Controller-Support/README.md

 - paramiko </br>
 $ pip install paramiko

-## Current Issues
+## Mapping Options

-- Right trigger not setup correctly for speedMapping, use right joystick instead
+- can choose to control speed w/ right and left triggers or use right joystick
+- recommend using right joystick due to trigger dead zones